Netflix January 2020 new releases – new movies, TV shows and originals

 Friday 31st January

-Bojack Horseman: season 6 – half 2 The alcoholic horse returns one final time as certainly one of Netflix’s biggest reveals attracts to an in depth
+Bojack Horseman: season 6 – half 2 The alcoholic horse returns one final time as one among Netflix’s biggest reveals attracts to an in depth

 Luna Nera In 17th-century Italy, a teenage midwife accused of witchcraft should select between a star-crossed love and fulfilling her highly effective future

-Ragnarok Norwegian coming-of-age drama based mostly in a small city apparently headed for one more Ragnarok
+Ragnarok Norwegian coming-of-age drama based mostly in a small city apparently headed for an additional Ragnarok

-37 Seconds Movie a few younger girl with cerebral palsy who needs to turn into a profitable manga artist whereas nonetheless fulfilling her household obligations
+37 Seconds Movie a few younger girl with cerebral palsy who desires to turn into a profitable manga artist whereas nonetheless fulfilling her household obligations

 Add Comment